iaradasilva/supplementary-data/README.md

-# supplementary-data
+## About this repository

 This repository was created to store and make publicly available the datasets used in published scientific articles.
+The data are provided to promote transparency, reproducibility, and data reuse.

+## Data organization

+The datasets are organized into folders and are provided in plain text format (`.txt`).

+Each folder corresponds to a specific scientific publication and contains the data used in the analyses presented in the respective article.

+### Folder description

+- **DaSilva_2026/**
+  Contains the datasets associated with the article:
+  *“Chronic PM2.5 Exposure and Increased Risk of Hospitalization for Kidney Disease in São Paulo, Brazil”*,
+  published in *Scientific Reports* (2026).

+## Notes

-The purpose of this repository is to promote transparency, reproducibility, and data reuse.
-All datasets are associated with peer-reviewed publications and are provided in their processed form, as used in the analyses.
+All data are provided in their processed form, as used in the published analyses.
+For detailed methodological descriptions, please refer to the corresponding article.